 The dairy organisation (TINE) and the Norwegian Goat Health Services have conducted an eradication programme, "Healthier goats", for three widespread infectious diseases in goats.
 The programme started in 2001 and concentrated on caprine arthritis encephalitis and caseous lymphadenitis the first years.
 From 2004, herds in areas where paratuberculosis had been detected were included.
-From 2001 to 2013 a total of 599 goat herds have been included in the eradication programme (3).
+From 2001 to 2014 a total of 612 goat herds have been included in the eradication programme (Personal communication Dag Lindheim, Project leader Healthier goats).

-By summer 2014, all goat milk herds in Norway have joined the eradication programme and either have eradicated or are in the process of eradicating the three diseases.
+All goat milk herds in Norway have joined the eradication programme and either have eradicated or are in the process of eradicating the three diseases.
 All known goat herds diagnosed with paratuberculosis have joined the eradication programme or have slaughtered their animals.
 Hence, Norway is in the unique position of having no known cases of paratuberculosis in goat or sheep herds which are not in the process of sanitation.
 One cattle herd, in which paratuberculosis was diagnosed in 2010, still has restrictions.
 Although remaining restrictions on goat herds will not be lifted for some years, this is a historical opportunity to eradicate the infection from the entire country.

 The eradication programme has reduced the indigenous source of M. avium subsp. paratuberculosis, but goat herds may still represent a risk for spread of the infection to other ruminants the coming years.
-Furthermore, the import of sheep, goats, Ilamas and alpacas presents a risk for introduction of infected animals into the ruminant population.
+Furthermore, the import of sheep, goats, llamas and alpacas presents a risk for introduction of infected animals into the ruminant population.